Children's handbook Scotland

 If your partner chooses to end her/his SAP early, you may be able to get SSPP for the weeks your partner has 'given up' her/his SAP.
 For example, if your partner opts to get 19 weeks of SAP, you could potentially get 20 weeks of SSPP.
 You can also 'share' SSPP with your partner.
 So, if your partner opts to get 19 weeks SAP, you could share the remaining 20 weeks and both, for example, have 10 weeks SSPP each.
 SSPP can only be paid within one year of the child being placed for adoption.

-See CPAG's Welfare Benefits and Tax Credit Handbook for more information.
+See CPAG's Welfare Benefits and Tax Credits Handbook for more information.

-If the child placed with you for adoption is 'looked after' by the local authority, your UC does not include any child element for the child.
+If the child placed with you for adoption is 'looked after' by the local authority, your universal credit (UC) does not include any child element for the child.
 You do not get any help with childcare costs in UC if the child is still 'looked after' by the local authority.
+The housing costs element for rent is limited depending on how many bedrooms you are deemed to need (called the ‘size criteria’).
+The size criteria will not include a child placed for adoption.
+You are allowed one extra room in the size criteria.
 Any adoption allowance you receive does not count as income for UC.
-If you are a single person, for the first 12 months after the child has been placed with you, you are not subject to any work-related requirments.
+If you are a single person, for the first 12 months after the child has been placed with you, you are not subject to any work-related requirements.
 If you are a couple, the person who is the main carer for the child is not subject to any work-related requirements.
 For what happens to UC once you have an adoption order, see .

 . . . more